 Hope that helps! almost 8 years ago

 I've never reserved a table, just arrived early and been lucky enough to get a seat each day!
-The last time I was there for opening weekend, we arrived at the halls no later than opening (9am) and didnt have a problem getting a group of seats. about 6 years ago
+The last time I was there for opening weekend, we arrived at the halls no later than opening (9am) and didnt have a problem getting a group of seats. over 6 years ago